aancaradu/OrCadProject/README.md

 # OrCadProject

-Project Author: Radu Anca-Valentina
+Project Author: Radu Anca-Valentina<br>
-Subject: Computer Aided Design
+Subject: Computer Aided Design<br>
-University: Faculty of Electrical Engineering and Information Technology
+University: Faculty of Electrical Engineering and Information Technology<br>

 En: Design a system for controlling the weight supported by a shelf dedicated to the storage of metal bars.
 Knowing that the weight sensor used can measure weight linearly within the range specified in column E of the table,